I’m interested to know if you sell natural sunscreen products. If you do, what is the SPF range? Is it water repellent for sports? What is the cost?

 Claude

 Here’s the deal: while there are some great sunscreen products on the market, I know my readers well.
 They prefer something where they fully understand the ingredients going into the product, and they’d like to know that they could make it themselves if they wanted to.
 Most importantly, they want to know that it works at least as effectively as store-bought sunscreen.
+In a nutshell, they want to know it’s a safe sunscreen.

 That’s it!
 No need for oxybenzone, or octinoxate, or the common sunscreen preservative methylisothiazolinone (named “allergen of the year” by the American Contact Dermatitis Society).